wballard/starphleet/index.md

 After completing the above configuration steps, you can choose to deploy Starphleet (a) on your local workstation using Vagrant, or (b) into the cloud with Amazon Web Services (AWS).

-Initial deployments, whether to AWS or Vagrant, will require time to launch the ships, deploy the [Linux container](https://linuxcontainers.org/), and configure the orders specified in the Starphleet headquarters (tasks such as automatically running `npm install` and `npm start`), but subsequent service deployments will be fast.

 ## Locally (Vagrant)

 Vagrant is a handy way to get a working autodeployment system inside a virtual machine right on your local workstation.
 Prebuilt base images are provided in the `Vagrantfile` for VMWare, VirtualBox and Parallels.
 The Vagrant option is great for figuring if your services will start/run/autodeploy without worrying about cloud configuration.

-1. From the cloned [Starphleet](https://github.com/wballard/starphleet) directory, run `$ vagrant up` in your shell, which will start a new virtual machine instance, perform a git pull on your `STARPHLEET_HEADQUARTERS`, deploy the [Linux container](https://linuxcontainers.org/), and configures the service specified in the Starphleet headquarters (including automatically running `npm install` and `npm start`).
+1. From the cloned [Starphleet](https://github.com/wballard/starphleet) directory, run `$ vagrant up` in your shell, which will start a new ship (virtual machine instance), perform a git pull on your `STARPHLEET_HEADQUARTERS`, deploy the [Linux container](https://linuxcontainers.org/), and configures the service specified in the Starphleet headquarters (including automatically running `npm install` and `npm start`).

   ```bash
   $ vagrant up
   ```

-1. Get the IP address of your new virtual machine instance
+1. Get the IP address, `<ship_ip>`, of your new virtual machine instance.

   ```bash
   $ vagrant ssh -c "ifconfig eth0 | grep 'inet addr'"
   ```
-1. Navigate in your web browser to `http://<ip_address>/echo/hello`, where `<ip_address>` is returned in the previous step, in order to verify the deployment completed successfully.
+1. Navigate in your web browser to `http://<ship_ip>/echo/hello_world`.
+There will be an availability delay while Starphleet runs bootstrap code, however subsequent service deployments and updates will completely quickly.

 ## In the Cloud (AWS)
 Starphleet includes [Amazon Web Services (AWS)](http://aws.amazon.com) support out of the box.
 To initialize your phleet, you need to have an AWS account.